cnabio/cnab-spec/102-invocation-image.md

 - `README.txt` or `README.md`: A text file containing information about this bundle
 - `LICENSE`: A text file containing the license(s) for this image

 This directory MUST NOT have any files or directories not explicitly named in the present document.
-The `/cnab` directory is considered a reserved namespace where future CNAB revisions may place new files or directories.
+The `/cnab` directory is considered a reserved namespace where future CNAB revisions MAY place new files or directories.

 ### The `/cnab/app` Directory